ericsolomonjs/jungle-rails/README.md

 6. Sign up for a Stripe account
 7. Put Stripe (test) keys into appropriate .env vars
 8. Run `bin/rails s -b 0.0.0.0` to start the server
+9. Visit `localhost:3000` in browser to access the app.

 ## Database

 If Rails is complaining about authentication to the database, uncomment the user and password fields from `config/database.yml` in the development and test sections, and replace if necessary the user and password `development` to an existing database user.

+## Admin Sections

+The admin locked sections use the username `Jungle` and the password `book` for access.
+The admin user can create and delete products from the store.

 ## Stripe Testing